eflumerf/styleguide/dune-daq-cppguide.md

 form and we allow either.
 For iterators and other template types, use pre-increment.

+### Preincrement and Predecrement [DUNE VERSION]

+Use prefix form (`++i`) of the increment and decrement operators

+Unless in a loop construct, a preincrement/predecrement should exist on its own line.
+In particular, it should not be used in an if statement.

 ### Use of const

 In APIs, use `const` whenever it makes sense. `constexpr` is a better